hannobraun/braun-embedded.com/content/_index.md

 <div>
     <h3>Custom embedded software</h3>
     <p>
         Do you need custom control software for that device you're working on?
 Or maybe you need someone to implement a specific library, to aid you with your project?
-I'm always happy to talk about custom software development projects in the embedded space. <a href="mailto:Hanno Braun <hanno@braun-embedded.com>">Contact me</a>, and we'll figure out the best way forward for you.
+I'm always happy to talk about custom software development projects in the embedded space. {{ email_address(text="Contact me") }}, and we'll figure out the best way forward for you.
     </p>
 </div>